 This 110ft high (33 metre) brick tower, is virtually all that is left of a combined stronghold and stately home, built in the 15th-c by Ralph Cromwell - Lord Treasurer to Henry VI.
 At four storey's high, with 20ft thick walls almost right up to the top of its castellated turrets, it provides one of the finest examples of medieval brickwork in the country.
 A climb of its 149 stepped spiral staircase is rewarded with spectacular views across the Lincolnshire countryside.
 Run by National Trust*

 to November, daily from 11am (weekends only in November) Admission

 Location: Sleaford Rd, Tattershall LN4 4LR

 One of the few remaining complete working windmills in North Lincolnshire.
 This iconic brick and tarred tower mill has been fully renovated and is an ideal day out for visitors to the Lincolnshire Wolds.
 The current windmill dates from 1880 and is built on the site of a number of previous post style mills, dating back as far as 1666.

 Visitors to the on-site museum can discover how the windmill played its part in people's everyday lives, with information boards, visual displays and an audio visual presentation.
 Other on-site attractions include craft shops, a herb centre, miniature railway and a railway carriage cafe, serving hot and cold refreshments.

 Opening times: Easter to Sept, weekends only, from 10am to 4pm

-Facilities: Free parking, toilets including disabled, cafe, children's play area and picnic area.
+Facilities: free parking, cafe, children's play area and picnic area.